tajhlande/lmae/README.md

 for still images, moving images, and text rendering.

 `render_test.py` is an example program that test the basics of the core library.
-You should create a virtual enviroment using `venv`:
+You should create a virtual environment using `venv`:

     python -m venv venv